 To wear or not to wear a bra to bed when breastfeeding is a question that many nursing moms struggle to find an answer to.
 Some moms argue that when they wear a bra to bed they feel restricted while others feel that not wearing one makes them leak more.
 I believe the answer to this question comes down to personal preference.
 Lactation experts, however, give more detailed information regarding this and provide recommendations for breastfeeding moms who prefer to sleep in a bra.

-Why would you wear a bra to bed when breastfeeding?
+Why should you wear a bra to bed when breastfeeding?

 - For support

-According to lactation experts, sleeping in a bra provides the much-needed support especially when your breasts a full, which prevents leakage.
+According to lactation experts, sleeping in a bra provides the much-needed support especially when your breasts are full, which prevents leakage.

 - Minimize leaking

 You will realize that when you walk around the house without a bra, milk starts to leak.
 I guess this happens mainly due to the law of gravity.
 So to prevent this, wearing a well-fitting bra as you sleep, helps to reduce leakage at night.

 - To hold breast pads